juju/docs/src/en/getting-started.md

 ## Use the command line

 Juju can also be used from the command line.
-Models you've created in JAAS are also able to be operated against via the CLI and vice versa.
+Models you've created with the JAAS website can also able to be operated via the normal Juju command line.
 In order to use the command line, you will first need to install the Juju client software on your machine.

 Juju is available for various types of Linux, macOS, and Windows.
 Click on the sections below for the relevant instructions or visit the [install instructions][install] for a thorough run down of your options.

-To most quickly get started pick your OS from below.
+Get started quickly by picking your OS from below:

 <style>
 details  {